Slavutych: Infrastructure

-From the start, Slavutych was planned to become a "21st-century city".
-Compared to other cities in Ukraine, Slavutych has a modern architecture with pleasant surroundings, and the standard of living in the city is much higher than in most other Ukrainian cities.
+From the start, Slavutych was planned to become a "21st century city".
+Compared to other cities in Ukraine, Slavutych has modern architecture with pleasant surroundings, and the standard of living in the city is much higher than in most other Ukrainian cities.
 During the construction of the city, workers and architects from eight former Soviet republics became involved: Armenian SSR, Azerbaijan SSR, Estonian SSR, Georgian SSR, Latvian SSR, Lithuanian SSR, Russian SFSR and Ukrainian SSR.
-As a result, the city is divided into eight districts named after the capitals of the contributing republics, each with its own unique style and atmosphere.
-In addition, the city has a youth center, a modern community center, a town hall, an Internet cafe, numerous sports facilities, modern clinics, and a hotel.
+As a result, the city is divided into eight districts originally named after the capitals of the contributing republics, each with its own unique style and atmosphere; some of these districts have been renamed to comply with decommunization and derussification laws.
+In addition, the city has a youth center, a modern community center, a town hall, an Internet café, numerous sports facilities, modern clinics, and a hotel.
 Around 80% of housing in the city is formed by apartments while the other 20% is formed by small, family houses.
-The city has a uniquely high birth rate as well as surprisingly low mortality.
-As a result, the average age in Slavutych is by far the lowest of any city in Ukraine.
-More than one third of its inhabitants are under 18.

 The infrastructure and public facilities of the city were mostly funded by the company which operated the Chernobyl nuclear plant.
 Because the remaining units of the nuclear power plant were shut down in 2001, the city faces significant social problems and an uncertain future.
 Until 2001, approximately 9,000 people worked at the plant.
 Since the shutdown, this number has dropped to 3,000, most of them working on monitoring and maintenance.
 85% of the city budget was funded by the operator of the plant.
-In order to support the settlement and establishment of new companies, Slavutych was declared a Special Economic Zone.
+To support the settlement and establishment of new companies, Slavutych was declared a Special Economic Zone.
 In addition, substantial vocational retraining programs are provided by the government to improve the occupational outlook of those who lost jobs.
 Despite these efforts, about 1,500 people have already left the city, a trend which is predicted to continue for the foreseeable future.